LoganTHarvell/LoganTHarvell.github.io/_posts/2020-06-28-keepers-of-the-trees.md

 ## Responsibilities

-As the lead programmer, I oversee the design of the architecture and system design, manage my fellow programmers, and support interdisciplinary collaboration between departments with my fellow leads on the team.
+As the lead programmer, I oversee the game architecture and system design, manage my fellow programmers, and support interdisciplinary collaboration between departments with my fellow leads on the team.
 For the programmers, I handle assigning tasks and perform weekly reviews to ensure the project continues smooth.

 However, while the lead programmer on the project, I still like to get my hands dirty.
-I personally developed the implementations for both a flexible co-co camera system and a checkpoint-based respawn system for *Keeepers of the Trees*, as well as the player manager system that supports them.
+I personally developed the implementations for both a flexible co-co camera system and a checkpoint-based respawn system for *Keepers of the Trees*, as well as the player manager system that supports them.

 ### Core Game Design

-*Keepers of the Trees* is two player game focused on interacting with the environment, particulary a set of plants with unique properties that each player has to grow or de-grow in order to solve puzzles.
-Thus, the architecture for our game was designed for flexibility, with the player class and interactable classes composed of matching components on each side of an interaction.
+*Keepers of the Trees* is two player game focused on interacting with the environment, particularly a set of plants with unique properties that each player has to grow or de-grow in order to solve puzzles.
+Thus, the architecture for our game was designed for flexibility, with the player and interactable classes composed of matching components on each side of an interaction.
 This enabled plant behavior to be adjusted on easily by just adding and removing components for the desired behavior.

 ![ClassComponents](/assets/images/KeepersOfTheTrees/BaseClassDiagram.png)
-<figcaption class="caption">Player-Interactable class compoenents</figcaption>
+<figcaption class="caption">Player-Interactable class components</figcaption>

 ### Designing a Flexible Co-Op Camera System

 Being a local co-op game, a traditional third person camera was not quite suitable for our needs.
 Like almost any game, the camera is one of the most critical gameplay elements.
-Letting players have simulataneous control over the single camera would only be frustrating to deal with, and the same would be true if only one player had camera control.
+Letting players have simultaneous control over the single camera would only be frustrating to deal with, and the same would be true if only one player had camera control.

 To solve this problem I designed and developed a flexible camera system with our specific needs in mind.
-Specifically, I enabled the camera to track the average positon of the player and maintain a set distance away with a fixed orientation.
+Specifically, I enabled the camera to track the average position of the player and maintain a set distance away with a fixed orientation.

 ![Co-op Camera](/assets/images/KeepersOfTheTrees/camera.gif)
 <figcaption class="caption">Co-op camera initial implementation</figcaption>